cdrubin/pashlicks/README.md

   {( "menu.html" )}
 ```

-She could certainly process any filetype but I usually have her
+She could certainly process any filetype but we usually have her
 chew on HTML template files.

 With usage something like :